Syncopate: Efficient Multi-GPU AI Kernels via Automatic Chunk-Centric Compute-Communication Overlap: Evaluation

 In \Fig{\ref{fig:operator_results}}, \thiswork{} is at or near the best-performing curve in almost every GEMM configuration.
 On common, heavily optimized AG-GEMM and GEMM-RS cases where manual kernels such as ThunderKittens, TritonDistributed, AsyncTP, and Flux already sit close to the hardware limits, \thiswork{} essentially matches their peak throughput on both 4- and 8-GPU settings, achieving on average 99.8\% of the best baseline on 4 GPUs and 104\% on 8 GPUs.
 For GEMM-AR, \thiswork{} is marginally below TritonDistributed on 7B/8B shapes, yet it scales more effectively and becomes the top-performing kernel on larger model configurations.
 These results indicate that our generic compilation pipeline can recover the same highly tuned overlap patterns that experts design by hand.
+The small advantage over the strongest baseline in some 8-GPU cases comes from the chunk-level abstraction.
+By grouping multiple tiles under a communication chunk, \thiswork{} reduces the number of fine-grained readiness checks and synchronization points while still preserving overlap.

 In \Fig{\ref{fig:attention_results}}, we observe a similar trend for attention operators.
 Under standard HP attention with moderate sequence lengths, \thiswork{} closely tracks the best manual implementations, confirming that the chunk-based abstraction does not sacrifice performance even for workloads that already benefit from hand-optimized kernels.
 As the problem becomes harder, moving to Ring-Attn, longer sequences, and 8-GPU runs, the gap widens in favor of \thiswork{}.
 Our compiler maintains high TFLOPS while baseline kernels degrade more rapidly, since it can reshape chunks, rebalance compute and communication, and choose different backends as the sequence length and parallelism strategy change.
 Notably, on the most communication-intensive Ring-Attn settings, \thiswork{} delivers the best performance despite not being tailored specifically for this operator.